 You may ask what's the advantage of using TypeScript, another framework, instead of pure JavaScript which is more than enough.
-Well... it's quite simple, image all the power of the well known JS with the advantage of a typed language like C#, Java, or even PHP.
+Well... it's quite simple, imagine all the power of the well known JS with the advantage of a typed language like C#, Java, or even PHP.

-But the reality it's that you can start moving slowly from JavaScript to TypeScript, that's one of the main advantages, another one is the integration with you're editor, which will infer correctly the type of a given variable, function input or output and in the end it's all compiled to pure JavaScript which is simply perfect.
+But the reality it's that you can start moving slowly from JavaScript to TypeScript, that's one of the main advantages, another one is the integration with you're editor, which will infer correctly the type of a given variable, function input or output and in the end, it's all compiled to pure JavaScript which is simply perfect.

 Let's start by seeing what are the Basic Types available: